stbnrivas/howtos/python-pipenv.md

 Pipenv is a new package manager that combines pip and virtualenv into one easy-to-use too

+Por defecto, Pipenv guarda todos tus entorno virtuales en un solo lugar.
+Usualmente esto no es un problema, pero si te gustaría cambiarlo para comodidad de desarrollo, o si esta causando issues en servidores de construcción puedes setear PIPENV_VENV_IN_PROJECT para crear un entorno virtual dentro de la raíz de tu proyecto.

+It's easier to work with Pipenv than virtualenv and pip, because it creates the virtual environments for you and manages them too;

+It's safer to use Pipenv than virtualenv, because every dependency installed has a hash which is saved in a file called Pipfile.lock.

 ```bash
 # only if need